dstroma/PlackX-Framework/README.md

 ### PlackX::Framework::URIx

-The PlackX::Framework::URIx module is a subclass of URI::Fast, with some syntactic sugar for manipulating query string.
+The PlackX::Framework::URIx is a URI processing module with extended features, and it is a subclass of URI::Fast.
 It is made available to your your request objects through $request->urix (the x is to not confuse it with the Plack::Request->uri() method).
+If you have not enabled the URIx feature in your application, with the :URIx or :all tag, the request->urix method will cause an error.

 # Why Another Framework?